Salomon Quest 4 GTX

 See the Men's Salomon Quest 4 GTX See the Women's Salomon Quest 4 GTX

-Salomon’s Quest has garnered serious popularity over the years as a highly capable backpacking boot, and the latest Quest 4 carries the torch.
-We put the recently retooled design through its paces in Washington’s Hoh Rainforest, where it faced wet and slick trails with lots of loose rock, downed trees, and ankle-deep mud puddles.
-Overall, despite a slightly lighter weight, new chassis, and modernized look, the Quest 4 boasts very similar performance to its predecessor, making it an excellent pick for shuttling heavy loads over technical terrain.
+Salomon’s Quest has garnered serious popularity over the years as a highly capable backpacking boot, and the fourth-generation model carries the torch.
+We put the latest Quest 4 through its paces in Washington’s Hoh Rainforest, where it faced wet and slick trails with lots of loose rock, downed trees, and ankle-deep mud puddles.
+Overall, despite a slightly lighter weight, revamped chassis, and modernized look, the Quest 4 boasts very similar performance to its predecessor, making it an excellent pick for shuttling heavy loads over technical terrain.
 Below we break down our experiences with the Quest 4.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 Table of Contents